Jose-Polanco-Oxte/Biblioteca-digital/README.md

-// The purpose of this proyect is to create a personal digital library but applying agile methodologies and best practices in software development.

 # Biblioteca Digital

 Este proyecto tiene como objetivo crear una biblioteca digital personal aplicando metodologías ágiles y mejores prácticas en el desarrollo de software.